katzenpost/katzenpost/drafts/client.rst

    :alt: diagram 2
    :align: left

 One of the core features of our mix network design is that ALL applications and clients regardless of the communication channel type will have this same traffic pattern.
 That is to say, ALL mix network traffic sent from clients will result in a loop whether or not the client requires the reply message.
-Therefore ALL messages clients send are indistinguishable from client loops.
+Therefore ALL messages clients send are indistinguishable from client decoy loops.

 3. Message Retreival
 ====================